sass/sass/accepted/module-system.changes.md

 * Add "static analysis" as a low-level goal.

+* Ensure that plain CSS imports always appear at the beginning of the generated CSS.

+* Other than plain CSS imports, always emit the CSS for a given module (including comments) to the same location, rather than splitting it up if a comment appeared above a `@use`.

 * Always add `!global` variables to a module's variable set, even if those variable declarations aren't evaluated.